leandromangubat/Note-Taker-App/README.md

 ## Usage
-Upon opening the app, you will be presented with a blank note-taking interface.
 To create a new note, enter a title and a description for the note in the respective input fields.
 Once you have finished writing the note details, click the save icon located in the top right corner of the screen to save the note.
 The saved note will appear in the note list on the left side of the screen, displaying its title.